UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

     `https://<ip_address>/admin`

-2. To set the hostname, under *Configuration*, select **Server Network Settings** and then set the **Hostname or IP Address** to either a public IP address or a fully qualified domain name (FQDN) that your client will be able to resolve.
+2. To set the hostname, under *Configuration*, select **Network Settings** and then set the **Hostname or IP Address** to either a public IP address or a fully qualified domain name (FQDN) that your client will be able to resolve.

 3. Save the settings on this page.